mphDev84/Vinyl-Record-Store-App/README.md

-An E-Commerce site built using React, a little Bootstrap, and Redux!
+An E-Commerce site built using React along with a little Bootstrap.
 This is a work-in-progress, but I'm getting there!
 Live demo: https://ubiquitous-longma-3686ed.netlify.app/

 # Getting Started with Create React App